stuartasiimwe7/HanGo/README.md

 This is a comprehensive and user-friendly cross-platform application built with Flutter that aims to assist you with preparing for the Korean Test of Proficiency.
 This app is designed to provide users with tips, must-knows, and 'how-tos' that can help them better understand the exam and improve their chances of success.

 It is available for Android, iOS, desktop, and the web, providing users with the flexibility to access it on their preferred device.
-With a sleek and modern user interface, ToPeak is easy to navigate, making it simple for users to access the information they need quickly.
+With a sleek and modern user interface, HanGo is easy to navigate, making it simple for users to access the information they need quickly.

 ## Getting Started